Invariant subspaces of the Cesaro operator: Finite co-dimensional invariant subspaces -- first proof

 \section{Finite co-dimensional invariant subspaces -- first proof}

 An integral computation, using the fact that the adjoint $C^{*}$ of the Ces\`{a}ro operator $C$ on $H^2$ given by

 shows that the linear span of the functions

 where $\Re \mu > -\tfrac{1}{2}$ and $ k \in \N_{0} := \N \cup \{0\}$ is fixed, is a finite dimensional invariant subspace for $C^{*}$.
 For example, the one dimensional space is an eigenspace for $C^{*}$, with eigenvalue $(\mu+1)^{-1}$, while the spaces are two dimensional invariant subspaces for $C^{*}$.
 Theorem \ref{thm:fdcstar} below describes all of the finite dimensional $C^{*}$-invariant subspaces.
-We will give two proofs of this result.
-The first, given in this section, uses the semigroup techniques developed in \S \ref{two} while the second proof, given in \S \ref{seconduuus}, uses an associated Hilbert space of analytic functions $\mathcal{H}^2(\mu)$ developed by Kriete and Trutt in \cite{MR281025, MR350489}.
+There are several ways of proving this result, and we shall use the semigroup techniques developed in \S \ref{two}.
+An alternate path to this result runs through some techniques of Aleman \cite{MR1255271} (see Theorem \ref{thm:fincodviakt} below).

 \begin{Theorem} The finite dimensional $C^{*}$-invariant subspaces of $H^2$ are spans of finite unions of sets of the form

 where $\Re \mu > -\tfrac{1}{2}$ and $k \in \N_0$. \end{Theorem}

 \begin{proof} Our starting point is the result in \cite[Thm.~2.9]{GP} which says that the finite dimensional $\{S_{t}\}_{t \geq 0}$-invariant subspaces of $L^2(\R, w(y) dy)$ (recall the translations $S_{t}$ from Proposition \ref{sijgfoishiftTTT}) are all spanned by finite unions of sets of the form